briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 by certified mail, a written petition for reassessment signed by the authorized agent of the taxpayer assessed having knowledge of the facts, the assessment becomes final, and the amount of the assessment is due and payable from the taxpayer to the treasurer of state.
-The petition shall indicate the taxpayer’s objections, but additional objections may be raised in writing if received by the Tax Commissioner prior to the date shown on the final determination.
+The petition shall indicate the taxpayer's objections, but additional objections may be raised in writing if received by the Tax Commissioner prior to the date shown on the final determination.
 If the petition has been properly filed, the Tax Commissioner shall proceed under